TSL-UOB/NetZIP/README.md

 - Third use [compare.py](scripts/object_classificaiton/compare.py) to compare between the different compressed models.
 You can choose which metrics you wish to use.

 For object detection follow the same approach for object classificaiton but uses a different set of [train](scripts/object_detection/train.py), [compress](scripts/object_detection/compare.py) and [compare](scripts/object_detection/compare.py) scripts.
-Note, since we currently only use YOLOv5 for object detection experiments the current implementation of compression methods for object detection is reliant on the builtin compression techniques provied by [Ultralytics](https://github.com/ultralytics/yolov5), which are limited to a version of tflite [Post Training Quantisation](models/yolov5/export.py) and [Global Unstructured Pruning](models/yolov5/utils/torch_utils.py).
+Note, since we currently only use YOLOv5 for object detection experiments the current implementation of compression methods for object detection is reliant on the builtin compression techniques provied by [Ultralytics](https://github.com/ultralytics/yolov5), which are limited to tflite [Post Training Quantisation](models/yolov5/export.py) and [L1 Unstructured Pruning](models/yolov5/utils/torch_utils.py).

+# Further Info
+For a list of useful tutorials that helped in constructing this repository please see [here](readme/useful_tutorials.md)